 The Deuce: Las Vegas Strip and Downtown Bus Route & Stops

-The Las Vegas Deuce transports passengers in a northerly and southerly direction along The Strip and connects downtown Las Vegas, The Strip, the South Strip Transfer Terminal, and McCarran International Airport.
+The Las Vegas Deuce transports passengers in a northerly and southerly direction along The Strip and connects downtown Las Vegas, The Strip, the South Strip Transfer Terminal, and Harry Reid International Airport (formerly McCarran Airport).

 Although both routes move up and down The Strip, their stops differ slightly, and each bus route has its own schedule.